 Answering these questions, you will know what to look for.
 If you won’t be sewing frequently, you shouldn’t get a professional-grade and expensive machine.
 If you need only a couple of stitches, there is no point in spending money on a model with 100 of them.
 You better buy a 200-dollar model with all you need than 500-dollar sewing machine features of which you will hardly ever use.

 Understanding your requirements is crucial.
 If you know what you are looking for, you won’t unnecessarily spend extra hundreds of dollars on what you don’t need.
 Besides, knowledge will allow you to not get confused with the huge choice of sewing machines.
-Regardless of your needs, being aware of them will help you with finding the best model you can get.
+Regardless of your needs, being aware of them will help you with finding the best sewing machine for making clothes model you can get.

-And that’s why you should conduct thorough research before going to a local store or buying a sewing machine online!
+And that’s why you should conduct thorough research before going to a local store or buying a sewing machine online.
 Find and read guides, reviews on different models, compare them and make your final choice.
 There is no need to hurry as it could cost you your money.
-Be patient, and you will find the best sewing machines for beginners you out there!
+Be patient, and you will get the best sewing machine for beginners you out there.